abi-chmend/librocast/documentation/developer_documentation.md

 For information on installing and using npm please visit [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 #### Install Dependencies
-Before building, testing, or running the system, first install dependencies:
+Before building, testing, or running the system, first install dependencies in the librocast-app/src/backend directory:
 ```
 npm install
 ```

 #### Run the App
-To run the app and the server:
+To run the app and the server, navigate to the librocast-app/src/backend directory:
 ```
 npm start
 ```